linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 In this lab, you'll practice running, testing, editing, and debugging Java classes while learning key programming concepts.
-You'll use comments for documentation, declare and manipulate variables, and perform calculations with numeric operators.
-You'll also get hands-on experience with the debugger to step through code and track variable changes.
-Additionally, you'll learn how to use the Scanner class to read user input and fix common coding errors.
-By the end of this lab, you'll strengthen your understanding of Java programming and debugging.
+You'll use comments for documentation, declare and assign variables, and perform calculations with numeric operators.
+Additionally, you'll learn how to use the Scanner class to read user input.
+You'll get hands-on experience with the debugger to step through code and track variable changes.
+You'll also execute JUnit tests and compare the expected output with the actual output to detect any errors.

 ## Setup

+TODO:

-**Note:** Instructions for accessing VS Code on Mars and/or installing VS Code on local machine will be provided in a separate document.
+- Instructions for accessing IDE on Mars and/or installing IDE, JDK.
+- Instructions on downloading and importing lab starter files.

 ## VS Code Interactive Development Environment